fuminoritanizawa/webpage/content/cv/accomplishments.md

   url = ""
   date_start = "2021-09-01"
   date_end = ""
-  description = """Selected as a full scholarship recipient for a foundation supported by Tadashi Yanai, the CEO of Uniqulo."""
+  description = """Selected as a full scholarship recipient for a foundation supported by Tadashi Yanai, the CEO of <a href="https://www.uniqlo.com/us/en/"> Uniqulo</a>."""

 +++